Alaska on a Budget: How to Explore Without Breaking the Bank

 Exit Glacier (Seward): Free to access via short trails

-Portage Glacier: Minimal parking fee, viewpoint accessible
+Portage Glacier: Minimal parking fee

 Byron Glacier: Free access via short hike